-Initial Review by Aeronautics: The submitted projects will be reviewed by Aeronautics to ensure: project eligibility, project components match project scope, budget appears feasible, description and justification make sense, project schedules are realistic, environmental reviews are included, and program agrees with airport planning documents (master plans).
+C. Initial Review by Aeronautics: The submitted projects will be reviewed by Aeronautics to ensure project eligibility, project components match project scope, budget appears feasible, description and justification make sense, project schedules are realistic, environmental reviews are included, and projects/program agrees with airport planning documents (master plans) and whether the project is on the approved ALP.

 If the project meets Aeronautics criteria, and if the sponsor filled in the data fields completely and correctly, Aeronautics will accept the project into the ACIP database.